-I made this cake for my mum for Mother’s Day.
+I made this Carrot and Orange Cake for my mum for Mother’s Day.
 She has been trying new cake flavours recently, so I wanted to make her something a bit different to give her inspiration.
-Tradionally carrot cake has walnuts in it, but she doesn’t like them (and neither do I) so I decided to change the traditional recipe and add the zesty sweetness of orange instead.
-I’ve avoided carrot cake for years because I don’t like cooked carrots (I only eat them raw, yes I know, weird).
-However I tried some last year and was pleasantly surprised at how nice and non-carrot tasting it was.
-I put the recipe in the card I gave to my mum incase she wanted to try it again herself!
+Traditionally carrot cake has walnuts in it, but she doesn’t like them (and neither do I) so I decided to change the traditional recipe and add the zesty sweetness of an orange syrup instead.
+I avoided carrot cake for years because I don’t like cooked carrots.
+However, I tried some last year and was pleasantly surprised at how nice and non-carrot tasting it was.
+I put the recipe for this Carrot and Orange Cake in the card I gave to my mum in case she wanted to try it again herself!

-In my mixer I mixed up 3 eggs, 225g light brown sugar, 225ml sunflower oil and 1 tsp vanilla extract until it was lighter, but noticeably thickened.
+In my mixer I mixed up eggs, light brown sugar, vegetable oil and vanilla extract.

 I used kitchen towel to press the excess water out of the grated carrot, before adding it to mixture and folding in with a spatula.

-I sieved in 175g self raising flour, 100g wholemeal self raising flour, 1 tsp cinnamon, 1 tsp ground ginger, and 1/4 tsp nutmeg.
+I sieved in self raising flour, wholemeal self raising flour, cinnamon, ground ginger, and tsp nutmeg.
 Once you’ve sieved in these ingredients, tip in any bran that is left in the sieve from the wholemeal flour.